idamla/Web-Development-Learning/README.md

-💻 Angela Yu - The Complete Full-Stack Web Development Bootcamp – Practice Projects This repository contains my personal notes, exercises, and project solutions from Angela Yu's "The Complete Full-Stack Web Development Bootcamp" on Udemy.
+# 💻 Angela Yu - The Complete Full-Stack Web Development Bootcamp – Practice Projects

+This repository contains my personal notes, exercises, and project solutions from **Angela Yu's "The Complete Full-Stack Web Development Bootcamp"** on Udemy.

+---

-📚 Structure & Progress
+## 📚 Structure & Progress

 I’ve structured the repository by course sections, and within each folder, you'll find relevant exercises and solutions.
 Each project or practice file typically includes:

-✅ A clear description of the exercise
+- ✅ A clear description of the exercise

-❓ The original question or goal of the task
+- ❓ The original question or goal of the task

-💡 My solution along with explanations and comments
+- 💡 My solution along with explanations and comments

 This format not only helps me reinforce what I’ve learned, but may also benefit others who are following the same course.

-🚧 Ongoing Learning: I am continuously updating this repository as I progress through the course.
+> 🚧 **Ongoing Learning:** I am continuously updating this repository as I progress through the course.

+---

-📁 Folder Structure Example
+## 📁 Folder Structure Example
 /Section-02-HTML-CSS/
 ├── 2.1 Heading Elements
 ├── 2.2 Paragraph Elements